Freguently asked questions about echinococcus or tapeworm treatment

 4. I am going to take my dog to a dog show in Tallinn and will be spending less than 24 hours there.

-If you cannot stay longer in Tallinn, you have to apply the so-called 28-day rule in which the dog is administered tapeworm medication twice in Finland between 1-28 days before travelling and once again after returning to Finland, a maximum of 28 days since the previous medication.
+If you stay in Tallinn for less than 24 hours, it is not possible to administer the tapeworm treatment once 1-5 days before returning to Finland.
+In this case you have to apply the so-called 28-day rule in which the dog is administered tapeworm medication twice in Finland between 1-28 days before travelling and once again after returning to Finland, a maximum of 28 days since the previous medication.
 A veterinarian gives all the tapeworm treatments to the dog.
 If you are travelling with the dog on a continual basis, it is worth keeping the medication valid by administering the dog tapeworm medication regularly at a maximum interval of 28 days.

 5. Can I start the tapeworm treatment by using the 28-day rule in some other EU-country?